microsoft/PQCrypto-VPN/README.md

 ## Subprojects

 To enable our build of OpenVPN, we have forks of three OpenVPN GitHub repos that we have modified to enable this functionality.
-Issues and pull requests are welcomed in these subprojects as well.
-The same requirements to sign a CLA apply to these repos.
+Please open all issues here on the PQCrypto-VPN issue tracker.
+Pull requests are welcomed in the subprojects.
+The same requirements to sign the Microsoft CLA apply to these repos.

 * https://github.com/Microsoft/openvpn
 * https://github.com/Microsoft/openvpn-build